 Top Tips for Budgeting with Benchmarking

-Here are just a few examples of how to use energy benchmarking to effectively budget for building energy expenses in 2019:
+Here are just a few examples of how to use energy benchmarking to effectively budget for building energy expenses:

 - Understand building performance